Adobe-Marketing-Cloud/reactor-user-docs/getting-started/mobile.md

 Extensions are one of the core features of Launch.
 An extension is an integration built by Adobe or an Adobe partner that adds new and endless options for the tags that you can deploy to your sites.
 If you think of Launch as an operating system, extensions are the apps that you install so that Launch can do the things you need it to do.

-### Web {#web}

-All new properties come with the [Core extension](https://github.com/jiabingeng/mobile-launch/tree/99e9070fe9a3f19319363a0299dd4c8ead31fb10/extension-reference/core-extension.md) installed.
-This extension is built by the Launch team to provide a robust default set of data element types for your data layer and event types for your rules.
-Most of the actions that you want to perform, including get an Experience Cloud ID, send Adobe Analytics beacons, load the Target global mbox, and so on, will come from extensions that you install from the catalog.

-### Mobile {#mobile}

 Launch is truly unique among other tag and mobile SDK management systems is because extensions can be built by anyone.

 Here are some issues to consider when installing extensions: